usnationalarchives/social-media-strategy/pages/goal2.md

   <div class="panel-heading">
     <div class="panel-title">
       <a data-toggle="collapse" data-parent="#accordion" href="#collapse4">
-      2.4 <strong>Create new ways to discover and share latest stories.</strong> The team creates a flagship news feed on the National Archives website that pulls in posts from our social media channels.
-Audiences can choose and curate stories from this entertaining up-to-date news stream.
+      2.4 <strong>Create new ways to discover and share latest stories.</strong>
       </a>
     </div>
   </div>
   <div id="collapse4" class="panel-collapse collapse">
     <div class="panel-body">
+      <p>The team creates a flagship news feed on the National Archives website that pulls in posts from our social media channels.
+Audiences can choose and curate stories from this entertaining up-to-date news stream.</p>

       <p>Action: The team coordinates development or procurement of a tool for aggregating and displaying social media on our websites.We track social media and web data on the most popular topics that audiences respond to on our digital publications.
 We use these topics to establish filtered categories that audiences can personalize and subscribe to.</p>

       <p>Action: The team brainstorms new ways to leverage social media content.
 For example, we pilot a new monthly email newsletter featuring interesting content for an audience that prefers recaps and email.</p>